 With InfluxDB® 1.6 and lower

 Before starting the restore process, you need to stop the InfluxDB® daemon.
 Then type the following commands:

 $ influxd restore -database my-db -datadir /var/lib/influxdb/data/ ./

 /var/lib/influxdb is the default folder for a Linux installation.
 You need to modify it

 depending on your configuration.

-Unfortunately, backing up and restoring your data from the InfluxDB on Scalingo is not possible remotely.
-The problem is that the port used to make backup is different than the port used for the InfluxDB console.
+Unfortunately, backing up and restoring your data on Scalingo for InfluxDB® is not possible remotely.
+The problem is that the port used to make backup is different than the port used for the InfluxDB® console.
 The remote backup port is not authenticated with a username and a password.
-Hence we do not want it to be exposed over Internet.
+Hence we do not want it to be exposed over the Internet.

-Moreover, to restore your data on InfluxDB, the InfluxDB daemon must be stopped.
+Moreover, to restore your data on Scalingo for InfluxDB®, the InfluxDB® daemon must be stopped.
 This action is not possible on Scalingo.